Jeremy Wonil Chang

 Singapore + 65.6233.5503

-Jeremy has advised clients on cross-border disputes arising out of energy, telecommunications, joint venture, M&A, shipbuilding, and large-scale infrastructure and construction projects.
-He has represented clients in arbitrations under the ICC (International Chamber of Commerce), the SIAC (Singapore International Arbitration Centre), the LCIA (London Court of International Arbitration), the LMAA (London Maritime Arbitrators Association), and the KCAB (Korean Commercial Arbitration Board) rules and in ad hoc proceedings under the UNCITRAL (United Nations Commission on International Trade Law) Arbitration Rules.
+Jeremy has advised clients on international arbitrations arising out of energy, banking & finance, joint venture, M&A, shipbuilding, telecommunications, and large-scale infrastructure & construction projects.
+He has conducted investor-state, commercial, and construction arbitrations under the ICC (International Chamber of Commerce), SIAC (Singapore International Arbitration Centre), LCIA (London Court of International Arbitration), HKIAC (Hong Kong International Arbitration Centre), LMAA (London Maritime Arbitrators Association), KCAB (Korean Commercial Arbitration Board), and UNCITRAL (United Nations Commission on International Trade Law) rules.
+He also has experience successfully guiding clients through mediations.

-Before joining Jones Day, Jeremy practiced at a leading Korean law firm, where he represented clients in a wide variety of industries and managed complex, multijurisdictional disputes in collaboration with international co-counsel in jurisdictions such as the United States, the United Kingdom, Hong Kong, Singapore, British Virgin Islands, Poland, and South Korea.
+Before joining Jones Day, Jeremy practiced at a leading Korean law firm, where he represented clients on some of the most high-profile matters involving South Korea.
+His experience includes managing and collaborating with co-counsel from various countries including the United States, the United Kingdom, Hong Kong, Singapore, British Virgin Islands, Poland, Indonesia, and Azerbaijan.

 Jeremy started his career at a top-tier U.S. law firm in Chicago, where he advised private equity clients on M&A transactions and general corporate matters.